gclen/abcs-of-data-science/_posts/2020-10-10-m-is-for-munging-data.md

 ##### Common tools for EDA

 [Jupyter notebooks](https://jupyter.org/) are a popular environment for doing EDA, since it provides an interactive development environment where you can see output (e.g. plots) inline with your code.
 The [pandas](https://pandas.pydata.org/) module in python is very commonly used for data munging tasks and has a lot of useful utilities.
-I’ll talk more about the pandas library in a later blog post.
+I’ll talk more about the pandas library in [P is for Pandas]({{ site.baseurl }}/blog/p-is-for-pandas).

 ### Feature selection and engineering